vmware-tanzu/tanzu-dev-portal/content/learningpaths/consulting-around-design-systems/following-through.md

 We love you all!
 Goodnight!

 Well, we love saying thanks and hate saying goodbye, so **thank you**, for completing this learning path.
-We hope that sharing our perspectives and experience will help you in your consulting journey.
+We hope that sharing our perspectives and experience will help you in your professional journey.

 If you have thoughts or feedback, don’t be shy: